Sadhana-bei/Restaurant-Billing-System/README.md

 https://github.com/NirazB/C_Project.git

-2.run the project.c file after compiling it
-To compile the Code use
+2.run the project.c file after compiling it ;to compile the Code use

 gcc project.c -o project

 3.Run it in terminal with the command .\project